-Students are expected to attend and be punctual for all of their commitments-academic obligations, athletic practices and contests, work program assignments, Mass, required meals, school meetings, and any other official meetings scheduled by the School (e.g., college counseling meetings)-unless excused by the Student Life Office.
+Students are expected to attend and be punctual for all of their commitments-academic obligations, athletic practices, and contests, work program assignments, Mass, required meals, school meetings, and any other official meetings scheduled by the School (e.g., college counseling meetings)-unless excused by the Student Life Office.
 Regular attendance for all required commitments is an essential element of a Canterbury School education; therefore, an absence from any mandatory school commitment is counted in the same manner.

 All absences from a required commitment are ultimately reported to the Student Life Office.
+Teaching faculty and coaches do not have the ability to excuse absences directly.
 Any class for which a student arrives more than 15 minutes late without an acceptable pass from a faculty member will be considered an absence.

 Students who are marked absent or tardy from a required commitment will receive an email from the Student Life Office.
 Absences are also posted on the student's Veracross account, to which all parents have access.
-If absences are reported in error, students should clear matters with their teachers, coaches, and the Student Life Office as soon as possible; otherwise, unexcused absences remain on the student's attendance record.
+If absences are reported in error, students should email studentlife@cbury.org along with the faculty in charge of their missed commitment to resolve any errors.
+Otherwise, unexcused absences remain on the student's attendance record.
 The Student Life Office encourages students and parents to check their Veracross attendance records regularly.

-Absences will be counted from the beginning of each semester.
+Absences will be counted from the beginning of each semester except in cases of students on Attendance Probations (pg.
+11).
 Students will be required to serve one Sunday Detention for each absence after their first in a semester (see description below).
 Students who accrue multiple unexcused absences in a semester will have conversations with their advisor, Dorm Head, or the Student Life Office based on the guidelines below.
 Communication will depend on the timing of the absences in the semester, the days lapsed between absences, and the nature of the absences.
-Unexcused class absences will result in an academic penalty of 20% on any graded assignment due or assessment given the day the absence occurs.
+Unexcused class absences will result in an academic penalty on any graded assignment due or assessment given the day the absence occurs.
 At the discretion of the Student Life Office, students who have two or more unexcused absences in a given day may not be allowed to participate in athletics.

-Absence 1- Conversation with advisor, Dorm Head/Parent, or Student Life Office.
+Absence 1 - Notified by the Student Life Office.

-Absence 2 - 4 - Conversation with advisor, Dorm Head/Parent, or Student Life Office & Sunday Detention
+Absence 2 - 4 - Conversation with advisor, Dorm Head/Parent, or Student Life Office and Sunday Detention.